dr-leo/pandaSDMX/description.rst

 Recent changes
 ========================

-v0.3.0 (2015-09-01)
+v0.3.0 (2015-09-22)
 -----------------------

 * support for `requests-cache <https://readthedocs.org/projects/requests-cache/>`_ allowing to cache SDMX messages in memory, MongoDB, Redis or SQLite
-* pythonic filters for data requests:
+* pythonic selection of series when requesting a dataset:
   Request.get allows the ``key`` keyword argument in a data request to be a dict mapping dimension names to values.
-In this case, the dataflow definition and datastructure definition are downloaded on the fly, cached in memory and used to validate the keys.
+In this case, the dataflow definition and datastructure definition, and content-constraint are downloaded on the fly, cached in memory and used to validate the keys.
   The dotted key string needed to construct the URL will be generated automatically.
 * The Response.write method takes a ``parse_time`` keyword arg.
 Set it to False to avoid